Installation

 Open the manager, click the installation icon in the upper right corner, and several options will appear:

-- Select and patch a file.
-If your device does not have root permissions, you can choose this option, and then select your official firmware, the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions.
+- Select a file.
+If your device doesn't have root privileges, you can choose this option and then select your official firmware.
+The manager will automatically patch it.
+After that, just flash this patched file to obtain root privileges permanently.

-- Install directly.
-If your device is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using
+- Direct install.
+If your device is already rooted, you can choose this option.
+The manager will automatically get your device information, and then automatically patch the official firmware, and flash it automatically.
+You can consider using

 fastboot boot

-KernelSU's GKI kernel to get temporary root and install the manager, and then use this option; this is also the main way to upgrade KernelSU. - Install to another partition.
-If your device supports A/B partition, you can choose this option, the manager will automatically patch the official firmware, and then install it to another partition; this method is suitable for devices after OTA, you can directly install it to another partition after OTA, and then restart the device.
+KernelSU's GKI kernel to get temporary root and install the manager, and then use this option.
+This is also the main way to upgrade KernelSU. - Install to inactive slot.
+If your device supports A/B partition, you can choose this option.
+The manager will automatically patch the official firmware and install it to another partition.
+This method is suitable for devices after OTA, you can directly install it to another partition after OTA, and then restart the device.

 Use the command line

-If you do not want to use the manager, you can also use the command line to install LKM.
+If you don't want to use the manager, you can also use the command line to install LKM.
 The ksud

 tool provided by KernelSU can help you quickly patch the official firmware and then flash it.